 What's happened

 Prime Minister Justin Trudeau announced a significant reduction in Canada's immigration targets, lowering the number of new permanent residents from 500,000 to 395,000 for 2025.
-This decision aims to alleviate pressures on housing and social services, as public concern grows over rapid population growth and its impact on the economy.
+This decision aims to alleviate pressures on housing and public services as the country grapples with a housing crisis and rising costs of living.

 Why it matters